Jumpst3r/microsurf/readme.md

 Microsurf is a framework for finding side channel vulnerabilities in compiled binaries.
 It features:

 - Cross-architecture support (`i386`, `x86_64`, `arm32`, `arm64`)
-- Leverages machine learning to
+- Leverages machine learning to learn optimal leakage model
+- Estimates dependency of every secret bit on the leakage
+- Provides a convenient visualization of said dependencies
+- Generates flexible markdown reports, summerizing all results

 ### Usage examples